hellange/easysmu/README.md

 The code in this repo is currently only a UI prototype.
 It uses displays and libraries I have worked with before.
 Refer to by blog entries in the 'display' category: https://weatherhelge.wordpress.com/category/display/

+Further development of the "poor man's SMU" UI will be done in  https://github.com/hellange/poor-mans-smu.git independently of the EasySMU board.

 It works togehter with Arduino + EasySMU (DC2561A) and 5" capacitive touch screen.